 The key is whether the conduct is gender (or sex) related.
 While a single inappropriate comment may not constitute sexual harassment, a pattern of inappropriate comments is likely a viable claim.
 Again, just contact us and let us know what is going on and at a minimum, we will educate you on your rights.
 We offer free consultations.
-Call our knowledgeable California sexual harassment lawyer John W. Dalton today!
+Call our knowledgeable San Diego sexual harassment lawyer John W. Dalton today!

 Remedies for Sexual Harassment

 Victims of sexual harassment may be able to recover a number of remedies depending on the severity of the harassment itself.
 Sexual harassment can have a dramatic impact on the victim’s well-being.
 There may be long-term psychological or emotional effects such as humiliation, anxiety, nervousness, embarrassment, sleeplessness, crying and sadness.
 Often times the victim’s job is lost by being forced to quit, or being fired for complaining, although you do not need to quit your job to have a viable case.
 In most cases, the remedy includes compensatory (money) damages for emotional distress, including pain and suffering.
 In the most egregious cases, punitive damages, which are designed to punish the employer or harasser can be awarded.
 If your case is won, attorney fees and court costs can be awarded by the Court against the employer and harasser that are separate and apart from an award to you.